rust-lang/book/src/ch04-01-ownership.md

 ### Memory and Allocation

-In the case of a string literal, because we know the contents at compile time, the text is hard-coded directly into the final executable and stored with the code on the stack.
+In the case of a string literal, because we know the contents at compile time, the text is hard-coded directly into the final executable.
 This makes string literals quite fast and efficient.
 But these properties only come from its immutability.
 Unfortunately, we can’t put a blob of memory into the binary for each piece of text whose size is unknown at compile time and whose size might change over the course of running the program.

 With the `String` type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time,